 “Art, like language, has a structure, a pattern, a syntax.
 This can be an unpopular view in our currently individualistic, pluralist and Babel-like culture, but the common strands in visual experience can be taught and learnt.”

-This thriving department in the Fauconberg Wing has dedicated studio and exhibition space, facilities for sculpture, a large printmaking studio, textiles rooms, Art library, Mac suite and darkroom.
+This thriving department in the Fauconberg Wing has dedicated studio and exhibition spaces, facilities for sculpture, a large printmaking studio, textiles rooms, art library, Mac suite and darkroom.

-Studios are open after school to allow students time to develop their work.
-The department also runs a range of clubs and workshops, including Photography Club, Upcycled Fashion, LC Textiles Club, LC Art Club, Graphic Design Club and Life drawing (SFC).
+Studios are open each day after school to allow students time to develop their work using the facilities.
+The department also runs a range of clubs and workshops, including Photography Club, LC Art Club and Life drawing (SFC).

-There is a dedicated program for Art Scholars including talks from visiting artists, trips to galleries as well as workshops to enhance their experience.
+There is a dedicated programme for Art Scholars, including talks from visiting artists, trips to galleries, as well as workshops to enhance their experience.

 Every year the department runs a series of trips.
-These have included; BP Portrait Award, Art and History of Art trip to Paris, LC Trips to Nature in Art and Bath Fashion Museum, and British Museum and Tate Modern trips.
+These have included visits to: the Royal Academy of Arts, the BP Portrait Award, Paris, Nature in Art, Kew Gardens, the British Museum and the Tate Modern.

-In LC1 and LC2 students rotate between Fine Art, Art Textiles and EET (Engineering, Enterprise & Technology), using their experiences in each discipline to develop skills, knowledge and understanding of the visual arts.
+In LC1 and LC2 all students study Art and Design.
+They have the opportunity to explore different approaches to media in order to develop skills, knowledge and understanding of the visual arts.

-LC3 students opt to study Art and Design.
-College provides an exciting curriculum to broaden girls’ understanding as well as develop new skills in textiles and digital photography.
+In LC3 students opt to study Art and Design.
+College provides an exciting curriculum to broaden girls' understanding, as well as to develop more advanced skills in different areas, including printmaking, textiles and digital photography.
 There is a strong emphasis on skilful and purposeful recording and experimenting.

-The Edexcel course encourages girls to work in a range of media, including textiles and photography, building upon a strong base of recording.
+The AQA GCSE course encourages girls to work in a range of media, including printmaking, painting, textiles and photography, whilst building upon a strong base of recording.
 Students will have the opportunity to develop their own ideas through a structured approach.

 IB: Visual Arts